apache/trafficcontrol/docs/source/api/v3/servers_id.rst

 		"routerPortName": "",
 		"statusId": 3,
 		"tcpPort": 80,
-		"typeId": 12,
+		"typeId": 12
-		"updPending": false
 	}

 Response Structure
 ------------------
 :cachegroup:       A string that is the :ref:`name of the Cache Group <cache-group-name>` to which the server belongs
 :cachegroupId:     An integer that is the :ref:`ID of the Cache Group <cache-group-id>` to which the server belongs
 :cdnId:            The integral, unique identifier of the CDN to which the server belongs
+:configUpdateTime: The last time an update was requested for this server.
+This field defaults to standard epoch
+:configApplyTime:  The last time an update was applied for this server.
+This field defaults to standard epoch
 :cdnName:          Name of the CDN to which the server belongs
 :domainName:       The domain part of the server's :abbr:`FQDN (Fully Qualified Domain Name)`
 :guid:             An identifier used to uniquely identify the server

     .. note:: This is a legacy key which only still exists for compatibility reasons - it should always be ``null``

 :hostName:       The (short) hostname of the server
 :httpsPort:      The port on which the server listens for incoming HTTPS connections/requests